| 1990 |

 | 2011 |

-CRK is cleaved during ER stress to generate an N-terminal ~14 kDa fragment; this fragment contains a BH3 domain that sensitizes isolated mitochondria to cytochrome c release; Crk-null cells are strongly resistant to ER-stress-induced apoptosis; mutation of the BH3 domain reduces apoptotic activity. |
+CRK is a pro-apoptotic mediator of ER stress.
+CRK is cleaved during ER stress to generate an N-terminal ~14 kDa fragment.
+This fragment contains a BH3 domain that sensitizes mitochondria to cytochrome c release.
+Crk-/- cells are strongly resistant to ER-stress-induced apoptosis; mutation of the BH3 domain reduces apoptotic activity. |

-Biochemical purification of pro-apoptotic activity from ER-stressed cells, Crk-null cell lines, isolated mitochondria cytochrome c release assay, BH3 domain mutagenesis |
+Biochemical purification from ER-stressed cells, Crk-/- mouse cells, isolated mitochondria cytochrome c release assay, BH3 domain mutagenesis |

 Nature cell biology |